tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 [`mouseClicked()`](https://py.processing.org/reference/mouseClicked.html),
 [`mouseDragged()`](https://py.processing.org/reference/mouseDragged.html), and
 [`mouseMoved()`](https://py.processing.org/reference/mouseMoved.html).
 We will combine the first three to create a simple paint app that features a panel for selecting and adjusting brush properties.
 These functions listen for specific mouse events, and once triggered, execute some code in response.
 Once you've grasped a few event functions, it's easy enough to [look up](https://py.processing.org/reference/) and figure out the others.
-We will also be controlling Processing's `draw()` behaviour manually, as opposed to having it automatically repeat according to the frame rate.
+We will also be controlling Processing's `draw()` behaviour manually as opposed to having it automatically repeat per the frame rate.

 Create a new sketch and save it as "paint_app".
 Download the font, *Ernest* (by Marc André 'mieps' Misman) from DaFont; extract it; then place the "Ernest.ttf" file in your data sub-directory.
 [https://www.dafont.com/ernest.font](https://www.dafont.com/ernest.font)